FIVE MOST SURPRISING FINDS

 Why does a nation that memorializes Robert E. Lee — who fought to keep human beings in chains — fail to teach the name of Robert Smalls, who stole a warship, freed sixteen people, commanded seventeen battles, served five terms in Congress, and bought his master’s house?

-A puzzle master looks at that question and identifies the mechanism.
-The American historical narrative is a controlled substance, administered in precise doses to induce a specific political effect.
-The systematic erasure of figures like Robert Smalls is not an oversight.
-It is policy.
-It removes the model of Black agency, strategic brilliance, and autonomous liberation to reinforce a singular story — that freedom was a gift bestowed upon a passive, suffering people.
+A puzzle master examines that question and spots the mechanism at work.
+The American historical narrative operates like a controlled substance, dispensed in measured doses to produce a targeted political effect.
+The systematic erasure of figures like Robert Smalls is no oversight but deliberate policy.
+It eliminates models of Black agency, strategic brilliance, and autonomous liberation, leaving only one story — that freedom was a gift given to a passive, suffering people.

 This narrative manufactures psychological dependency in the present by amputating examples of sovereign action from the past.